JedrickZablan/chem274b_final/README.md

 # Chem 274B: Software Engineering Fundamentals for
 #               Molecular Sciences
-# Final project :  Design and C++ Implementation of General Purpose
-#                 Cellular Automata Library.
+# Final Project :  Design and C++ Implementation of General Purpose Cellular Automata Library.
-# Team members: Sheyda Nazarian, Yingyin Yu,Jedrick Regala Zablan
+# Team Members: Sheyda Nazarian, Yingyin Yu, Jedrick Regala Zablan
 # Date Created: 12/1/2023

+# Project Description

+This repository contains a comprehensive C++ library for Cellular Automata (CA) simulations, developed as part of the Chem 274B course.
+This group project showcases best practices in software engineering by designing and implementing a reusable CA library, a demonstration application using the library, and detailed analyses of the application outputs.
+My group successfully created an application that simulates the growth of cancer cells in tissue.
+The cancer starts from the center of the matrix and spreads outward to other cells using a simple model based on the Von Neumann neighborhood.
+This model does not account for tissue density, cell properties, or real-life cell-cell interactions.
+All source codes, documentation, and examples illustrating the library's capabilities are included.
+Additionally, the repository contains a PDF with a reflective analysis of the software development process, highlighting collaboration in cross-functional teams, algorithmic performance, and lessons learned.

+# Directory Guide
 This directory is the root directory of this project.

 LIST OF SUBDIRECTORIES IN THIS DIRECTORY: